 Parinaud oculoglandular syndrome is an eye problem that is similar to conjunctivitis ("pink eye").
-It usually affects only one eye and occurs with swollen lymph nodes and an illness with a fever.
+It most often affects only one eye.
+It occurs with swollen lymph nodes and an illness with a fever.

-Note: Parinaud syndrome is a different disorder in which you are unable to look up.
-This can be caused by a brain tumor, and requires an immediate evaluation by your health care provider.
+Note: Parinaud syndrome (also called upgaze paresis) is a different disorder in which you have trouble looking upward.
+The latter can be caused by a brain tumor, and requires an immediate evaluation by your health care provider.

 Parinaud oculoglandular syndrome (POS) is caused by an infection with bacteria, a virus, fungus, or parasite.